In What Direction Will HyreCar Inc.'s (NASDAQ:HYRE) Stock Goes From Here? - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Sep 13 when Allan Brian bought 10,000 shares for $1.18 per share.
 The transaction valued at 11,809 led to the insider holds 143,683 shares of the business.

 De Bock Serge sold 29,025 shares of HYRE for $33,669 on Sep 13.
 The CFO now owns 158,204 shares after completing the transaction at $1.16 per share.
 On Sep 07, another insider, Arctis Global LLC, who serves as the 10% Owner of the company, bought 1,157,943 shares for $0.86 each.
 As a result, the insider paid 1,000,000 and bolstered with 3,920,849 shares of the company.